-The BVI, while sharing the same monarch as Great Britain, is a self-governing group of islands located in the Caribbean.
-The BVI has its own legislature elected by BVI citizens, an independent judiciary, and a national police force.
-The code of laws which BVI companies are required to abide by was enacted in the BVI, not the UK.
+The British Virgin Islands, while sharing the same monarch as Great Britain, are a self-governing group of islands located in the Caribbean.
+The BVI, as the islands are known, has its own legislature elected by BVI citizens, an independent judiciary, and a national police force.
+The code of laws that BVI companies are required to abide by was enacted in the BVI, not the UK.

 “14 Eyes,” also known as SIGINT Seniors Europe, refers to a collection of 14 countries whose foreign intelligence agencies are reported to share military and counterterrorism information with one another.

 As these intelligence agencies strive to intercept all communications internationally (not only from within their national borders), it is unclear whether there is incremental risk associated with operating a VPN service from within a 14 Eyes country.

 Nevertheless, because the BVI is a tiny territory without any foreign intelligence operations, it is most certainly not a party to any 14 Eyes intelligence-sharing agreements.
 Therefore, the BVI is not considered as belonging to the 14 Eyes group of countries.

 In choosing a VPN provider, privacy-conscious users should consider the following:

 - Is this VPN company operating from a jurisdiction without data retention laws?

 - What is the legal process by which a government can order the VPN provider to produce information about one or more of its customers?

 - Under what circumstances can such an order be made?